rubocop/rubocop/manual/cops_layout.md

   - key (left align keys, one space before hash rockets and values)
   - separator (align hash rockets and colons, right align keys)
   - table (left align keys, hash rockets, and values)
-  - or a list of the above options

 The treatment of hashes passed as the last argument to a method call can also be configured.
 The options are: